 To make matters worse, due to a pinched nerve in her neck, Betty had been prescribed opiate painkillers in the 1960s.
-From time to time, Betty would experience great pain from flare ups, often coinciding with heavy stress, which deepened her dependency.
+Betty would experience significant pain from flare-ups from time to time, often coinciding with heavy stress, which deepened her dependency

-Other qualities that may have attributed to Betty’s addiction to alcohol and painkillers was her larger-than-life persona.
-Her extravagant behavior is expressed in her chart through her Jupiter in the 10th House square her Ascendant/Descendant axis.
+Another quality that may have attributed to Betty’s addiction to alcohol and painkillers was her larger-than-life persona.
+Her extravagant behavior is expressed in her chart through natal Jupiter in the 10th House square her Ascendant/Descendant axis.

 After nearly three years in the White House, her life spiraled out of control due to her alcoholism and painkillers.
 In 1978, the family staged an “intervention” for Betty.

-In essence, Betty was able to raise her vibration and to live life more consciously that enabled her to heal and serve others as a result of her own self-undoing.
+In essence, Betty was able to raise her vibration and live life more consciously, enabling her to heal and serve others due to her own self-undoing.